paulopoig/KalyeFeast/README.md

 <!-- SYSTEM FEATURES -->
 ## System Features

-### 1. Splash Screen
-### 2. Authenticated Sign in and Log in [VOTER]
-  * 2.1 Sign-In [VOTER]
-  * 2.2 Authentication [VOTER]
-  * 2.3 Login Before Authenticating [VOTER]
-  * 2.4 Login After Authenticating [VOTER]
- ### 3. Authenticated Sign in and Log in [ADMIN] -
-  * 3.1 Sign-In [ADMIN]
-  * 3.2 Authentication [ADMIN]
-  * 3.3 Login Before Authenticating [ADMIN]
-  * 3.4 Login After Authenticating [ADMIN]
-### 4. Forget Password [ADMIN and VOTER]
-  * 4.1 Enter Email to Change Password [ADMIN and VOTER]
-### 5. [ADMIN] Features
-  * 5.1 Create Candidates
-  * 5.1.1 Create President
-  * 5.1.2 Create Vice-President
-  * 5.1.3 Create Secretary
-  * 5.1.4 Create Treasurer
-  * 5.2.
-Edit Candidates
-  * 5.2.1 Edit President
-  * 5.2.2 Edit Vice-President
-  * 5.2.3 Edit Secretary
-  * 5.2.4 Edit Treasurer
-  * 5.3 Delete Candidates
-  * 5.3.1 Delete President
-  * 5.3.2 Delete Vice-President
-  * 5.3.3 Delete Secretary
-  * 5.3.4 Delete Treasurer
-  * 5.4 Log out
-### 6. [VOTER] Features
-  * 6.1 Vote Candidates
-  * 6.1.1 Vote President
-  * 6.1.2 Vote Vice-President
-  * 6.1.3 Vote Secretary
-  * 6.1.4 Vote Treasurer
-  * 6.2 See Candidates' Tally
-  * 6.2.1 See Presidents' Tally
-  * 6.2.2 See Vice-Presidents' Tally
-  * 6.2.3 See Secretaries' Tally
-  * 6.2.4 See Treasurers' Tally
-  * 6.3 Log out
+### 1. User Registration and Profiles:
+* Allow users to create accounts and manage their profiles.
+* Save order history and preferences for a personalized experience.

+### 2. Product Listings:
+* Display a variety of Filipino street foods with detailed descriptions and images.
+* Categorize items for easy navigation (e.g., grilled, fried, skewered).
+* Provide nutritional information and any relevant details.

+### 3. Search and Filters:
+* Implement a robust search functionality for users to find specific street foods.
+* Use filters for dietary preferences, price range, popularity, etc.

+### 4. Shopping Cart and Checkout:
+* Enable users to add items to a cart for easy shopping.
+* Provide a seamless and secure checkout process with multiple payment options.
+* Include an order summary and confirmation page.

+### 5.User Reviews and Ratings:
+* Allow customers to leave reviews and ratings for each street food product.
+* Showcase positive feedback to build trust among potential buyers.

+### 6. Vendor Management:
+* Provide a platform for street food vendors to create and manage their profiles.
+* Include a dashboard for vendors to update inventory, track orders, and manage payments.

+### 7. Mobile Responsiveness:
+* Ensure the website is accessible and functional on various devices, especially mobile phones.

+### 8. Shipping and Delivery Tracking:
+* Integrate a reliable shipping system with real-time tracking information.
+* Notify customers of their order status and estimated delivery times.

+### 9. Promotions and Discounts:
+* Implement a system for running promotions, discounts, and coupon codes.
+* Highlight special offers or combo deals to attract more customers.

+### 10. Language and Currency Options:
+* Support multiple languages, especially Filipino, to cater to a diverse audience.
+* Allow users to choose their preferred currency for transactions.

 <!-- TEAM BEHIND PLM-VVM -->
 ## Team Behind PLM-VVM
-* Paulo Danque - Lead Front End and Back End Developer
+* <strong>Paulo Danque</strong> - Project Manager and Lead Front End and Back End Developer
-* John Andrew Anos - Front End Developer
+* Duraemond Baluyot - Business Analyst
-* Arianne Andrea Conde - Documentation
+* Jarish Pruedence De Alzon - Documentation
+* Bernard Manlutac - Business Analyst
-* Jem Cherlisse Aquino - Documentation
+* John Michael Placido - Documentation
+* Karryle Cynille Gabrielle Santos - Business Analyst

 <!-- CONTACT -->
 ## Contact
-If you have any questions about this project or would like to use this framework for your own use case, please feel free to contact me at [insert email address].
+If you have any questions about this project or would like to use this framework for your use case, please feel free to contact me at [insert email address].
 Paulo Danque - paulobrave17@gmail.com

-I'm happy to provide more details on the implementation, assist with adapting it to your needs, or discuss any other aspects of PLM-VVM.
-Your feedback is also welcome as it will help strengthen and extend this voting platform to best serve students across various universities.
+I'm happy to provide more details on the implementation, assist with adapting it to your needs, or discuss any other aspects of KalyeFeast.
+Your feedback is also welcome as it will help strengthen and extend this e-commerce platform to best serve street food vendors across various places in the Philippines.
 Please reach out anytime.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>